Bereavement Support Services

 Grief can appear at different times and can sweep over us unexpectedly.
 Although these experiences, feelings and emotions can make us so overwhelmed to the extent where we may feel as if 'I'm going mad', please be reassured that these are normal reactions to loss.
 Actually, sometimes people feel guilty because they don't have some of these feelings at a time of grief and that can be just as confusing, so it is vitally important to keep remembering that we are all different and react differently to situations that occur around us.

-Springhill Hospice’s Bereavement Service is available to any adult over the age of 18 who is grieving, irrespective of time, cause or relationship, and who is registered with a GP in Heywood, Middleton or Rochdale.
+Springhill Hospice’s Bereavement Service is available to any adult over the age of 18 who is grieving, irrespective, cause or relationship, and who is registered with a GP in Heywood, Middleton or Rochdale.
 There is no requirement to have had previous contact with the Hospice services.
+The service is availible after the initial 12 weeks of mourning.

 We offer a range of flexible support to meet your needs and your grief process:

-We routinely contact the families of patients who have died in our care and offer bereavement support.
 Bereavement counselling takes place at the Hospice in private, designated, comfortable rooms where you can express yourself freely.
+We also offer counselling in some G.P. surgeries.
 Home visits are available if appropriate.

 - One to one bereavement counselling with a trained counsellor

-- Monthly support group with a trained counsellor which focuses on the grief process, learning, sharing and listening
+- Monthly support groups with a trained counsellor which focuses on the grief process, learning, sharing and listening

 - Weekly support group with our creative therapist and bereavement volunteer offers a safe place to meet new people for peer support